Wide Awake in Dreamland

 “I don’t think so.”

-Ostara lay for a moment in the tall grass.
-She pressed her eyes closed and concentrated on Jokul’s dream.
+Ostara pressed her eyes closed and concentrated on Jokul’s dream.
 Even when she daydreamed, her thoughts were nothing fancy, like Jokul’s.

 “I can’t do it,” she groaned.

-As she opened her eyes, she looked down at her overcoat.
+She opened her eyes and looked down at her overcoat.
 It glowed in a shimmer of silvery-pink.
 A smile lit up her face.

 “I did it!” she exclaimed.